sourdough recipe from starter

 Once the bread is done baking, remove the loaf to a cooling rack.
 It cuts best if it cools for at least 30 minutes.

 There you have it.
-Making sourdough bread isn’t an exact science, so it may take you a few tries to come up with a loaf that your family likes the best.
+Making a sourdough recipe from starter isn’t an exact science, so it may take you a few tries to come up with a loaf that your family likes the best.

 You can make it more or less sour, with a softer crust or a crisper crust, just by tweaking a few steps.
 Have fun with it!